ioBroker/ioBroker.vis/README.md

 Additionally, you can define if this view must be used as default for this resolution.

 So every time the `index.html` (without `#viewName`) is called, the best suitable for this resolution view will be opened.
-If only one view has *"Default"* flag, so this view will be opened independently from screen resolution or orientation.
+If only one view has *"Default"* flag, so this view will be opened independently of screen resolution or orientation.

 E.g. you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.